scaleracademy/scaler-open-source-september-challenge/Challenges/challenge20.md

 5. Ensure the Workflow Passes:

-- Make sure your code file adheres to the linting rules.
+- Make sure your code file adheres(means stick to ) to the linting rules.
 If there are linting errors, fix them in your code file.

 6. Share Your Experience: